- Reviewed: 4 March 2022, 12:47 NZDT

 Exercise increased caution elsewhere in Papua New Guinea due to violent crime and the potential for civil unrest.View Larger Map Close/Open map

 The law and order situation in Papua New Guinea continues to pose serious risks to travellers.
-Violent crime, including armed robbery, carjacking and sexual assault, is common throughout the country, especially in urban areas such as Port Moresby, Lae and Mt Hagen.
-The settlement areas of urban centres, including in Port Moresby and Lae, are particularly dangerous.
+Violent crime, including armed robbery, carjacking, home invasions and sexual assault, is common throughout the country, especially in urban areas such as Port Moresby, Lae and Mt Hagen.
+The settlement areas in these centers, are particularly dangerous.

-Expatriates and foreigners have been targeted for robberies and carjacking’s in the past.
+Expatriates and foreigners have been the target of robbery and carjacking in the past.
 Robberies have been known to take place inside business premises in Port Moresby and other urban centres.
 Most of the time crime is opportunistic but organised criminal groups also operate in Papua New Guinea.

 New Zealanders in Papua New Guinea should exercise a high degree of personal security awareness at all times, especially in public places and areas frequented by foreigners.
 No resistance should be given if you are the victim of an armed robbery or carjacking, as this could lead to an escalation in violence.
+It is dangerous to walk the streets, particularly after dark.
 Avoid walking and travelling to isolated areas such as golf courses, beaches and parks.
 As victims of robbery are often targeted due to their perceived wealth, it is advisable to avoid wearing or displaying items that appear valuable, such as electronic devices and jewellery.
 Consider hiring private security services such as security escorts when driving or use secure transport services.

-Visitors to Papua New Guinea should avoid using buses, known as PMVs (public motor vehicles), as they are poorly maintained and often targeted by criminals and police.
-Vehicles hired from a reputable car hire company, taxi company, or hotel transportation are a safer alternative.
+Visitors to Papua New Guinea should avoid using buses, known as PMVs (public motor vehicles), as they are poorly maintained and often targeted by criminals.
+Vehicles hired from a reputable car hire company, or hotel transportation are a safer alternative.
 New Zealanders are advised to seek advice from their hotel or other trusted source.